Return to site

 · Melipona,Anti-bacterial,anti-inflammatory

-Inflammation is a main key role in the development of chronic diseases including cancer, cardiovascular diseases, diabetes, arthritis, and neurodegenerative diseases which possess a huge challenge for treatment.
-With massively compelling evidence of the role played by nutritional modulation in preventing inflammation-related diseases, there is a growing interest in the search for naturally functional foods with therapeutic and preventive actions.
+Inflammation is the main key role in developing chronic diseases including cancer, cardiovascular diseases, diabetes, arthritis, and neurodegenerative diseases which possess a huge challenge for treatment.
+With massively compelling evidence of the role played by nutritional modulation in preventing inflammation-related diseases, there is a growing interest into the search for natural functional foods with therapeutic and preventive actions.

-Honey, a nutritional healthy product, is produced mainly by two types of bees: honeybees and stingless bees.
+Honey, a nutritional healthy product, is produced mainly by two types of bees: honeybee and stingless bee.
 Since both types of honey possess distinctive phenolic and flavonoid compounds, there is recently an intensive interest in their biological and clinical actions against inflammation-mediated chronic diseases.
-This review shed the light specifically on the bioavailability and bioaccessibility of honey polyphenols and highlights their roles in targeting inflammatory pathways in gastrointestinal tract disorders, edema, cancer, metabolic and cardiovascular diseases, and gut microbiota.
+This review shed the light specifically on the bioavailability and bioaccessibility of honey polyphenols and highlight their roles in targeting inflammatory pathways in gastrointestinal tract disorders, edema, cancer, metabolic and cardiovascular diseases and gut microbiota.

 Currently, two types of honey are produced globally: traditional Apis mellifera honey and stingless bee honey.
-Honey has been reported to have health benefits that are antioxidant [2], anti-proliferative [3], and anti-bacterial [4].
-The purpose of this review is to summarize another aspect of honey’s health benefit which is the anti-inflammatory studies of honey underlying the possible mechanisms involved in the response to honey supplementation on inflammation-mediated chronic diseases as proposed by a wide collection of scientific papers in the literature.
+Honey has been reported to have healthy benefits which are antioxidant [2], anti-proliferative [3], and anti-bacterial [4].
+The purpose of this review is to summarize another aspect of the honey’s health benefit which is the anti-inflammatory studies of honey underlying the possible mechanisms involved in the response to honey supplementation on inflammation-mediated chronic diseases as proposed by a wide collection of scientific papers in the literature.

 Honey composition

 Honey contains macro and micronutrients which depends basically on various factors: 1) bee type, 2) floral source, and 3) environmental and processing factors.
-In general, there are approximately 200 compounds in honey such as sugar, protein, enzymes, minerals, vitamins, amino acids, and a wide range of polyphenols.
-The variety ratio of these compounds results in a different color, taste, viscosity, and therapeutic activities of each honey.
-In this sense, the combination of all these compounds performs synergistically in different aspects of applications [5].
-Most honey over the world share 80% of the physical properties and chemical composition.
+In general, there are approximately 200 compounds in honey such as sugar, protein, enzymes, minerals, vitamins, amino acid, and a wide range of polyphenols.
+The variety ratio of these compounds results in different color, taste, viscosity, and therapeutic activities of each honey.
+In this sense, the combination of all these compounds perform synergistically in different aspect of applications [5].
+Most of the honeys over the world share 80% of the physical properties and chemical composition.
 Based on that, various methods have been developed to discriminate the entomological origins of honey and other factors using nuclear magnetic resonance [6].
-The previous techniques provide the literature with specific results related to the differences in composition between Apis mellifera honey and stingless bee honey.
+The previous techniques provide the literature with specific results related to the differences in composition between Apis mellifera honey and stingless bee honeys.

 Macronutrients of honey

-The macronutrient composition of honey as shown in Fig. 1 represents an interesting source of carbohydrates which is the main core of honey and supports the anti-spoilage properties.
+The macronutrient composition of honey as shown in Fig. 1 represents an interesting source of carbohydrates which is the main core of honey and support the anti-spoilage properties.
 The carbohydrate ratio is ranged from 60 to 95% of its dry weight including mono-, di- and tri-saccharides where floral type is a key factor in modulating this ratio [7].
-More than 20 types of carbohydrates have been identified in honey samples from different parts of the world [8].
-The principal carbohydrate that existed is fructose followed by glucose with 28–40% and 20–35%, respectively, while the disaccharide and trisaccharide concentrations are around 5 and 1%, respectively [9].
-The most identified disaccharides are maltose, maltulose, turanose, sucrose, and nigerose whereas a few trisaccharides such as erlose, centose, isomaltotrios, panose, psopanose, and ketose are found in the small amount [10].
+More than 20 types of carbohydrates have been identified in honeys samples from different part of the world [8].
+The principal carbohydrate existed is fructose followed by glucose with 28–40% and 20–35%, respectively, while the disaccharide and trisaccharide concentration are around 5 and 1%, respectively [9].
+The most identified disaccharides are maltose, maltulose, turanose, sucrose, nigerose whereas a few trisaccharide such as erlose, centose, isomaltotrios, panose, psopanose and ketose are found in small amount [10].

-The protein content of honey is roughly ranged from 0.2–0.5% in form of enzymes and free amino acids.
-Generally, the total amount of free amino acid in the honey range approximately between 10 and 200 mg/100 g honey, and proline contribute 50% of total amino acid [11].
+The protein content of honey is roughly ranged from 0.2–0.5% in forms of enzymes and free amino acids.
+Generally, the total amount of free amino acid in honey range approximately between 10 and 200 mg/100 g honey and proline contribute with 50% of total amino acid [11].
 G-aminobutyric acid and ornithine have been identified in honey samples in addition to b-alanine and a-alanine [12].
-While the main source of protein and amino acid is pollen, honeybees contribute to modifying this profile through regurgitation.
-Defensin-1 protein has been found in bee hemolymph and subsequently in different honey samples except for Manuka honey [13].
-Lipids quantity in most honey samples is negligible about 0.002%.
-Plants and wax take part primarily in the exitance of various lipids compounds in form of acids such as palmitic, oleic, meristic, and linoleic acid [14].
+While the main source of protein and amino acid is pollen, honeybee contribute to modifying this profile through regurgitation.
+Defensin-1 protein has been found in bee hemolymph and subsequently in different honey samples except Manuka honey [13].
+Lipids quantity in most of honey samples is negligible about 0.002%.
+Plants and wax take part primarily in the exitance of various lipids compounds in form of acids such as palmitic, oleic, miristic, and linoleic acid [14].

 Micronutrients of honey

-The minerals and vitamins profile in honey are varied according to floral type and geographic origin, representing 0.2–0.5% of honey dry weight.
-Although essential minerals and elements are traced in honey, the human body needs them to perform several biological actions perfectly [15].
-Several studies have been conducted to determine the mineral content in honey samples over the world in order to reveal the existence of contaminant minerals [16, 17].
-Potassium and sodium constitute mostly 80% of total minerals while iron, copper, and manganese are rare in quantity.
-Moreover, trace elements have been recruited recently for identification purposes of different unifloral kinds of honey [18].
-To illustrate more, the presence mixture of potassium, cadmium, and nickel was implemented as a strong indicator to distinguish honeydew honey while barium and lead were specific components of rape honey [19].
-With respect to vitamins, one study has found thiamin, riboflavin, pyridoxine, niacin, and ascorbic acid in several honey samples, however, their amount does not correspond with the recommended daily intake of humans [20].
-The lipids and fat-soluble vitamin content in honey are hard to detect.
+The minerals and vitamins profile in honey are varied according to floral type and geographic origin, representing from 0.2–0.5% of honey dry weight.
+Although essential minerals and elements are trace in honey, human body need them to perform the several biological actions perfectly [15].
+Several studies have been conducted to determine the minerals content in honey samples over the world in order to reveal the existence of contaminant minerals [16, 17].
+Potassium and sodium constitute mostly 80% of total minerals while iron, copper and manganese are rare in quantity.
+Moreover, trace elements have been recruited recently for identification purposes of different unifloral honeys [18].
+To illustrate more, the presence mixture of potassium, cadmium, and nickel was implemented as a strong indicator to distinguish honeydew honey while barium and lead were specific components of rape honeys [19].
+With respect to vitamins, one study has found thiamin, riboflavin, pyridoxin, niacin and ascorbic acid in several honey samples, however, their amount do not correspond with the recommended daily intake of human [20].
+The lipids and fat-soluble vitamins content in honey are hard to detect.

 Enzymes in honey

-Unlike other sweetening agents, honey contains various active enzymes that play a key role in its biological function.
-The source of these enzymes is probably from nectar, bee, or microorganisms in honey [21].
-Invertase, glucose oxidase, and diastase are the main enzymes in the honey.
-Although invertase is involved in catalyzing sucrose into its constituent in honey, a small amount of sucrose is still present in the final stage of honey ripening [22].
-Diastase’s function is to break down the chemical bonds in starch and mainly in maltose, even though starch is not detected in any honey samples.
-Thus, the original function of diastase in honey remains unclear, however, few methods have been developed to measure diastase as a quality indicator of honey, where the quality of honey is positively proportional to the diastase amount [7, 22].
+Unlike other sweetening agents, honey contain various active enzymes that play key role in its biological function.
+The source of these enzymes is probably from nectar, bee, or micro-organisms in honey [21].
+Invertase, glucose oxidase, and diastase are the main enzymes in honey.
+Although invertase is involved in catalyzing sucrose into its constituent in honey, small amount of sucrose is still present in the final stage of honey ripening [22].
+Diastase’s function is to breakdown the chemical bonds in starch and mainly in maltose, even though starch is not detected in any honey samples.
+Thus, the original function of diastase in honey remain unclear, however, few methods have developed to measure diastase as a quality indicator of honey, where the quality of honey is positively proportional to diastase amount [7, 22].
 Glucose oxidase is one of carbohydrate metabolizing enzymes.
 The nativity of glucose oxidase is the pharyngeal glands of bee and thus its amount is varied.
 Glucose oxidase breakdown glucose into gluconic acid, which is one of the importance honey acids, and hydrogen peroxidase.
 The presence of glucose oxidase has prevented the microbial growth in honey [23].
 However, glucose oxidase could be affected by many factors which explain, in part, of its absence in various types of honey samples [13].

 Bioaccessibility and bioavailability of honey polyphenols